Slonser/slonser.github.io/content/posts/dompurify-node-type-confusion/index.md

 draft = false
 +++

+> The article is informative and intended for security specialists conducting testing within the scope of a contract.
+The author is not responsible for any damage caused by the application of the provided information.
+The distribution of malicious programs, disruption of system operation, and violation of the confidentiality of correspondence are pursued by law.

 # Introduction

 In this article, I aim to elucidate a deficiency in the implementation of DOMPurify that I recently uncovered.
 While it may not pertain to the most common use cases of this library, I found it to be a compelling discovery worthy of exploration.